isomerpages/govtech-gobusiness-main/_licensing-faqs/2d-food-stall-licence.md

 ---
-title: Food Stall Licence
+title: Public Entertainment Licence
 permalink: /licensing-faqs/food-stall-licence/
 third_nav_title: Licences
 accordion-new:
-  - title: How long is the licence valid for?
+  - title: Who can be an applicant?
     content: |
       The licence is valid for one year.
 However, licensees are given the option to pay $64 for a Food Stall Licence that is valid for two years.